MrDBStig/paralect-text-task/README.md

 Known issues:
 1. Double re-render while fetching data
-2. User section dissapears and appears with repo section before and after loading repos , even user is already fetched (the con of server-side pagination)
+2. User section dissapears and appears with repo section (app shows loading spinner at that moment) before and after loading repos , even user is already fetched (the con of server-side pagination)
 3. Bug with the number of repository pages (sometimes it just shows a blank page on the last one)

 Yeah, I know, the app is not as ideal as it could be, but its just a test task, not the commercial project.
 I had so much fun writing it. :)